mihailthebuilder/fight-alerts-backend/README.md

 Set up lambda in terraform

+Check if you can test lambda.
+If not, set up CloudWatch

 Move `scraper` and `handler` to a separate package

 Update logging to something that's recognised by a lambda